arosapinto/challenge_jobapplication/README.md

 /notebooks folder contains the initial data analysis that was performed in jupyter notebook

-challenge.pptx provides the analysis of the challenge
+challenge.pptx provides the analysis of the challenge and contains a video with the app demo

 app.py is a streamlit application that was created to address the challenge in a more appealing way